- On Campus Resources

 - Jewish Alcoholics, Chemically Dependant Persons and Significant Others – A recovery magazine for Jews and their families whose lives have been affected by alcoholism and drug addiction.

-- Moderated Drinking – for people who want to change their drinking by moderating or cutting back
+- Moderate Drinking – for people who want to change their drinking by moderating or cutting back.

 Return to Top